UPPMAX/R-matlab-julia-HPC/docs/lesson_plans/20251006_richel/README.md

 All is done, except:

-- [ ] RStudio video Pelle, reported at UPPMAX that ThinLinc cannot connect
+- [x] RStudio video Pelle, reported at UPPMAX that ThinLinc cannot connect

+## 2025-09-24

+Done!